Mobile App Scalability: Key Factors for Long-Term Success

 Here is an infographic of an e-commerce microservice architecture

-microservice architecture for ecommerce app
+microservices architecture for ecommerce app

 Uber, for example, uses microservices to manage their ride-hailing services.